4 Common Surprises Experienced During Design Discoveries

 4. Discoveries are far more productive than expected

-Because there are misconceptions around what discoveries are and what they aim to accomplish, many clients have been amazed by how in-depth, yet efficient, they actually are.
-One critical part of this is to conduct discoveries in person as opposed to doing them remotely.
-Being onsite gives us valuable face time with and quick access to internal stakeholders during which time we're able to gain a stronger understanding of their dynamics, processes, problems, needs, and the overall big picture.
+Because there are misconceptions about what discoveries are and what they aim to accomplish, many clients have been amazed by how in-depth yet efficient they actually are.
+One critical part of this is to conduct discoveries in person rather than remotely.
+Being onsite gives us valuable face time with, and quick access to, internal stakeholders, during which we're able to gain a stronger understanding of their dynamics, processes, problems, needs, and the overall big picture.

-Once the discovery is complete, all necessary information has been collected and usually, wireframes have been started from the collaborative workshopping exercises.
-Completing this phase of the work efficiently and effectively via an onsite is what sets the project up for success on so many levels and speeds up the process overall since due diligence has been done.
+Once the discovery is complete and all necessary information has been collected, wireframes are usually started from the collaborative workshopping exercises.
+Completing this phase of the work efficiently and effectively via an on-site visit sets the project up for success on so many levels and speeds up the process overall, since due diligence has been done.

 Conclusion